Popular Chrome Extension Sold To New Dev Who Immediately Turns It Into Adware

 Looking at the uBlock icon above, it is blocking 11 items on this page.
 A couple days ago, one site had over 100 items blocked, with a few more new things being blocked every few seconds.
 I closed the tab soon after I finished reading the news item, and the count was about 170.

+Ads on slashdot?
+Never see them.
+Let my fire up my adblock/noscript free browser instance and see what Slashdot really looks like.
+Just a few seconds here...

+Nope.
+Not seeing it.
+There's a small two line long advert at the top in beige and no images., it's no thicker than the normal headline+post details.
+There is all the stuff on the left but it's not hiding any text, and the majority vanished once I logged in.

-Missed opportunity (Score:4, Insightful)
+Missed opportunity (Score:5, Funny)

 Crap.
 Something told me I should have written some stupid, pointless yet viral Chrome extension a year ago.